Little Boy Lost: The Quinton Simon investigation

 “As we continue our search for Quinton Simon I want to update you on our aggressive efforts to find him,” said Chief Hadley of the Chatham County Police Department.

-brett “it was shocking. it was shocking to me, it was shocking in our newsroom when I told this story, it was shocking to the people around the world who were following this story online.”
+“It was shocking.
+It was shocking to me, it was shocking in our newsroom when I told this story, it was shocking to the people around the world who were following this story online,” said WSAV lead investigative reporter Brett Buffington.

-A picture from the beach bar was taken the same day as the photo from the landfill.
-The same day the search from Quinton turned to a dump.
+This picture from the beach bar was taken the same day as the search from Quinton turned to a dump.

 Her mugshot was taken then in June 2020.
 According to this police report, Leilani broke through the window of her neighbor’s camper.